sebastianvera/gimc/js/services/README.md

 # Google Image Service

 This code is based on another implamentation of google image api, for more details go to [link](https://github.com/vdemedes/node-google-images)

+This module extract multiples pages of google search api, this tasks are syncronous.

 # Usage
 <p>Example of module google-image</p>